peteamiri/Tutorials/AWS/AmazonWebServices.md

 	1- Virtual/Soft Token (software on your device)
-	2- Physical/Hardware Token (Token generator) Order from AWS IAM is universal (not depend on a region), and not bound to a region (users are per account and not region) All rolles created under IAM are global
+	2- Physical/Hardware Token (Token generator) Order from AWS IAM is universal (not depend on a region), and not bound to a region (users are per account and not region) All roles created under IAM are global
 Power User Policy vs. Admin User, Admin user has same power as AWS root User, Power User can do anything but create users and accounts
 Enables to control who can do what with your AWS Account Shared Access to your AWS account, create various users